Asclepias: sowing, planting and care

 Contents

-Milkweeds in a nutshell
+Asclepiads in a nutshell

-- Other species, with softer shades, are perfect for naturalistic gardens and mixed borders
+- Other species with softer shades are perfect for naturalistic gardens and mixed borders

-- Milkweeds need warmth and a position in full sun
+- Milkweeds need warmth and full-sun exposure

 A word from our expert